AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

      * [!UICONTROL **Adobe Analytics**] (if using Adobe Analytics)

-       If you are using Adobe Analytics, make sure you define a report suite, as described in the section [Define a report suite](#define-a-report-suite) in this article.
+       If you are using Adobe Analytics, make sure you define a report suite, as described in [Create a report suite](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/manage-report-suites/c-new-report-suite/t-create-a-report-suite).

      * [!UICONTROL **Adobe Experience Platform**] (if using Customer Journey Analytics)